Case Study 3: Mr. X

 surfing and downloading music.

-Keeps Windows XP and his antivirus program updated automatically via
+Keeps Windows and his antivirus program updated automatically via

 wireless broadband and has scanned it with an (out of date) spyware